3komma3volt/iSpindelVisualizer/readme.md

 ## Todo

-- Ajax steaming and refreshing data if new data is available
+~~- Ajax steaming and refreshing data if new data is available~~ Data is mostly sent in intervals >15min, so a stream is not necessary

 The project was mainly done for practicing PHP coding.